TOPOCK ELEMENTARY SCHOOL

 Need a better explanation?
 This YouTube video can help

-First Things First A child’s most important developmental years are those leading up to kindergarten.
+A child’s most important developmental years are those leading up to kindergarten.
 First Things First is committed to helping Arizona kids five and younger receive the quality education, healthcare and family support they need to arrive at school healthy and ready to succeed.
 Visit their website for more information: AZFTF.GOV

 Child Find